 Definition: a secondary listing of the same product on Amazon, often created with a reseller UPC code.

-“Creating a duplicate ASIN is prohibited and can result in your ASIN creation or selling privileges being temporarily suspended or permanently removed.”
+“Creating a new ASIN when the same product already exists in Amazon’s catalog is prohibited and can result in your ASIN creation or selling privileges being temporarily suspended or permanently removed.”

 Goal: to remove all sellers from the duplicate listing so that it becomes inactive or merging it.